HaikIsaiants/sentinel/README.md

 # Sentinel

-Sentinel is my deterministic mission simulator for small teams of UAVs and UGVs.
-Each vehicle gets its own process and has to coordinate search, inspection, relay, and delivery tasks while links fail, routes close, and vehicles drop out.
+Sentinel is a deterministic mission simulator for small teams of UAVs and UGVs.
+Each vehicle runs in its own process and coordinates search, inspection, relay, and delivery tasks while links fail, routes close, and vehicles drop out.

-I keep mission truth in a fixed-step simulator and give each agent only its local observations and delivered peer messages.
-The agents use decentralized CBBA allocation, BehaviorTree.CPP for execution, capability-aware A* routing, and time-window reservations at shared chokepoints.
+A fixed-step simulator maintains authoritative mission state, while each agent receives only local observations and delivered peer messages.
+Agents use decentralized CBBA allocation, BehaviorTree.CPP for execution, capability-aware A* routing, and time-window reservations at shared chokepoints.
 Runs produce event logs that can be replayed byte for byte.
-[Architecture](docs/architecture.md) has the longer version.
+See [Architecture](docs/architecture.md) for a detailed description.

 ## Build